OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 inside of your article, because we will need it later on.

 Before we make our article better looking, we need to know some basics about the box model.
-What is a box model, and why is it so importan?
+What is a box model, and why is it so important?

 Every element in web design is a rectangular box.
 (Yes, both block and inline elements.
 You can set paddings, margins and borders on both of